Linguistic discrimination: Black Americans

 Because some black Americans speak a particular non-standard variety of English which is often seen as substandard, they are often targets of linguicism.
 AAVE is often perceived by members of mainstream American society as indicative of low intelligence or limited education, and as with many other non-standard dialects and especially creoles, it is usually called "lazy" or "bad" English.
+According to researches, AAVE was initially a language that black people in America used to clearly express the life of oppression.
+People reflect that it is usually more difficult and understand and respond to an AAVE speaker.

+AAVE usually contains words and phrases that have a different meaning from their original meaning in standard English.
+Pronunciation also differs from standard English.
+Some phrases require sufficient cultural background to understand.
+From the grammatic aspect, AAVE shows more complex structures that allow speaker to express a wider range with more specificity.

 The linguist John McWhorter has described this particular form of linguicism as particularly problematic in the United States, where non-standard linguistic structures are often deemed "incorrect" by teachers and potential employers in contrast to other countries such as Morocco, Finland and Italy where diglossia (the ability to switch between two or more dialects or languages) is an accepted norm, and non-standard usage in conversation is seen as a mark of regional origin, not of intellectual capacity or achievement.

 In the 1977 Ann Arbor court case, AAVE was compared against standard English to determine how much of an education barrier existed for children that had been primarily raised with AAVE.
 The assigned linguists determined that the differences, stemming from a history of racial segregation, were significant enough for the children to receive supplementary teaching to better understand standard English.